DC generator is that curve which gives the relation between field current and the armature terminal voltage on open circuit.

 If the speed is constant, then the generated emf is directly proportional to the flux per pole.

 It is obvious that, as the excitation current or field current (If) increases from its initial value, the flux and hence generated emf is increased with the field current.

-According to the molecular theory of magnetism the molecules of a magnetic material, which is not magnetized, are not arranged in definite order.
-When electric current passed through the magnetic material then its molecules are arranged in definite order.
+According to the molecular theory of magnetism the molecules of a magnetic material, which is not magnetized, are not arranged or aligned in definite order.
+When current passed through the magnetic material then its molecules are arranged in definite order.
 Up to a certain value of field current the maximum molecules are arranged.
-In this stage the flux established in the pole increased directly with the field currant and the generated voltage is also increased.
+In this stage the flux established in the pole increased directly with the field current and the generated voltage is also increased.
 Here, in this curve, point B to point C is showing this phenomena and this portion of the magnetization curve is almost a straight line.
 Above a certain point (point C in this curve) the nu-magnetized molecules become very fewer and it became very difficult to further increase in pole flux.This point is called saturation point.
 Point C is also known as the knee of the magnetization curve.
-A small increase in magnetism require very large field current above the saturation point.
+A small increase in magnetism requires very large field current above the saturation point.
 That is why upper portion of the curve (point C to point D) is bend as shown in figure.

 Magnetization curve of a DC generator does not start from zero initially.
 It starts from a value of generated voltage due to residual magnetism.

 In ferromagnetic materials, the magnetic power and the generated voltage increase with the increase of the current flow through the coils.
 When current is reduced to zero, there is still magnetic power left in those coils core.
-This phenomena is called residual magnetism.
+This phenomenon is called residual magnetism.
 The core of a DC machine is made of ferromagnetic material.